 BONUS: On the ski back down Horizon Ridge you can see a sublime wintery landscape with Half Dome as a fixture along the way.

 The trip to Ostrander can be strenuous and should be undertaken by people with at least intermediate skills and in good physical shape.
-To make reservations, call 209-372-0740.
-(Don't be discouraged if the line is busy; they handle a lot of calls!)
-The cost starts at $30 per person, per night for non-Yosemite Association members.
+Reservations at Ostrander are very tough to get, but persistence, patience, and flexibility can get you in (folks who didn’t enter the lottery reservation can still book a stay).
+Here’s info on reservations and the hut.
+To make reservations by phone, call 209-379-5161.
+(Don’t be discouraged if the line is busy; they handle a lot of calls!)
+The cost starts at $35 per person, per night for non-Yosemite Association members.
 For information on what to bring and how to get to Ostrander Hut, visit their Web site.
 Like any backcountry winter outing, be sure to have a good map, compass, and gear to spend the night in the snow should you not make it to the hut.
+Hut photo courtesy of Yosemite Conservancy.
+Lake photo by Weekend Sherpa.